-All formulations - Should be transported and stored in labelled
+All formulations - Should be transported and stored in clearly

-impermeable containers under lock and key, and secure from access
+labelled impermeable containers under lock and key, secure from

-by children and other unauthorized persons.
+access by unauthorized persons and children.
 No food or drink

 should be stored in the same compartment.

-All formulations - Full protective clothing (see paragraph 4.3 in
+All formulations - Full protective clothing (see 4.3, part 4)

-part 4) should be used by those handling the compound.
-Adequate
+should be used by those handling the compound.
+Adequate washing

-washing facilities should be available at all times during the
+facilities should be available at all times during the handling

-handling and should be close to the site of handling.
-Eating,
+and should be close to site of handling.
+Eating, drinking and

-drinking and smoking should be prohibited during handling and
+smoking should be prohibited during handling and before washing

 3.4 DISPOSAL AND/OR DECONTAMINATION OF CONTAINERS